juriad/advent2023/README.md

 The second wants again to find a period and apply it to find a value too far in the future.
 I looked for the period manually.

+## Day 15 - High Level Assembly

+Seamingly nice language, has huge documentation but few examples.
+It assumes lots of prior knowledge.
+Some errors are cryptical and often stem from sinly such instruction not existing.

+I was excited about the task because that hash calculation will be so easy in assembly.
+Just process it character at a time, no memory management.
+I hugely underestimated the second part.
+That required pretty much complete rework.
+I had to implement linked lists in assembly.

 # Lists

 ## Language pool